yusronhanan/yusronhanan/README.md

 ## 👋 Hi, I’m Yusron

-- 👀 I’m interested in Software Development and Deep Learning
+- 👀 Currently I'm enjoying myself to become fullstack developer
-- ⚡ I’m currently learning DevOps and Deep Learning
+- I'm talking a lot in JS (TS included), Go, and Dart

 ### Connect with me: